Oxted School: History

 Oxted County School, as named until 1999 when it became known as Oxted School, was built in 1929 at the cost of £35,000.
 In its first term it had only 22 pupils but this increased to 120 after two years.
 It was originally designed to grow to 250 pupils.
 Now, as of 2019 it has well in excess of 1,900 pupils.

 The school was the first mixed grammar school in Surrey when it opened.
 The sexes were strictly segregated and they had separate staircases, playgrounds and had to sit at separate sides of the classroom in lessons.
 As a punishment, girls would have to write lines; boys were caned by the headmaster.

 In September 2013, following the departure of Mr Guy Nelson as headteacher, the chairman of the school's governing body announced new leadership arrangements for the school.
 Mrs Rhona Barnfield, at the time, Executive Head of the Howard Partnership, an Academy Chain in Surrey comprising Howard of Effingham School near Leatherhead and Thomas Knyvett College at Ashford, was appointed Executive Head of Oxted School.
 Mrs Nicola Euridge, also from the Howard Partnership, was appointed Head of School, and made responsible for running the school on a day-to-day basis.
 The Howard Partnership forms part of the Howard Partnership Education Trust, to which is also linked the Howard Partnership Trust.

-In 2014, 68% of the school pupils attained 5 GCSEs grade A* to C including English and Maths; 78% of its students attained 5 GCSEs at grade C and above.

 In September 2015 the school converted to academy status sponsored by the Howard Partnership.

 ODD Youth Theatre

 The school has a performing arts department and its own theatre company called The Odd Youth Theatre.
-It is run by David Morris, the head of Drama.
 Having previously been known as The Performing Arts Society, the new name Odd Youth Theatre (Oxted Dance and Drama) was adopted when the company took Dancing In The Dark, adapted from the novel by Joan Barfoot, to The Edinburgh Fringe Festival in 1992.
 The company returned to Edinburgh in 1999 with two productions, Find Me and Molly.
 Recent productions include Under Milk Wood, Oliver, Into the Woods, Guys and Dolls, Sleeping Beauty and West Side Story.
-The 2012 school production was the acclaimed A Christmas Carol.The most recent play performed by Oxted School, in 2013, was Andrew Lloyd Webber and Tim Rice's Jesus Christ Superstar.
-The play was performed by the Oxted Students in November and was rated "Amazing" by the Surrey Mirror.
-At the last performance David Morris quoted "Amazing six standing ovations."
-2014 the school play Oh What a lovely war, 2015 Hairspray, 2016 Starlight Express, 2017 Anything Goes and finally 2018 Sister Act.